Best Campgrounds In Idaho

 2. Farragut State Park – Athol

-Farragut State Park is located 30 miles north of Coeur d'Alene on the shores of Lake Pend Oreille, Idaho's largest lake.
+Farragut State Park lies 30 miles north of Coeur d'Alene, right on the shores of Lake Pend Oreille, Idaho's largest lake.
+Once a naval training station, this sprawling 4,000-acre park offers a wealth of recreation, from swimming and picnicking to boating, hiking, and camping.

 3. Sun Valley Area – Sun Valley, Idaho